tigerabrodi/data-intensive-apps/README.md

 - **JSON, XML, and Binary Variants:**

   - Language-independent, text-based formats.
-  - JSON and XML: Popular for web APIs; face issues with number precision and binary data handling.
+  - JSON and XML: Popular for web APIs.
+Face issues with number precision and binary data handling.
   - Binary variants of JSON/XML: More compact, but less human-readable.

 - **Thrift and Protocol Buffers:**